InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

-    -   Rationale: As incubated projects need some process to become mature ones, this is related to the activity in the incubation side of the inner source program.
+    -   Rationale: As incubated projects need some process to become mature ones, this is related to the activity in the incubation side of the InnerSource program.

     -   Metric: Number of new incubating projects